Story and tone

 The main thing that the first part fascinated almost all viewers was the characters.
 The main characters were memorable, attractive, alive, and very easy to believe in.

 Each character had its own bright and unique meaning.
 Even the actions of outright scoundrels were interesting to follow.
-Unfortunately, against their background, even the relatively good acting of Daniel Craig, who successfully changed the image of gallant James Bond for the calm and steady private detective, paled and made him a supporting character.
-And the original film’s main star was Ana de Armas, whose character melted the heart of every viewer with the kindness of her personality and stunning acting.
+Unfortunately, even Daniel Craig’s solid performance fades beside them, turning his calm private detective into a supporting role.
+The original film’s true star was Ana de Armas, whose kind character and performance won over every viewer.

 The detective part of the movie is shown very well.
 All the plot lines are revealed and, in the end, lead the main characters to the disclosure of the murderer.
 As in the first part, Johnson tried to show the main characters as bright, extravagant personalities and succeeded.